erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 <img src="https://i.imgur.com/nM5Bfa9.png" style="width: 800px" />

-- The bundling of streams in PTS allows grouping of streams labeled as a group, with an anchor stream and dependent streams.
+- The bundling of streams in PTS allows **grouping of streams labeled as a group**, with an anchor stream and dependent streams.
 - The group get primitive allows getting correspondingly timestamped items from all the streams in a given group, reducing the burden of selecting temporally correlated items from individual streams.

 ### Power of Simplicity